-At their regularly scheduled meeting on March 6, 2019, the Board authorized re-adoption of the findings and rule text.
+At their regularly scheduled meeting on March 6, 2019, the Board authorized re-adoption of the findings and rule text (OAL Matter 2019-0319-02EE), which became effective on March 29, 2019, and would expire on June 28, 2019.
+At their regularly scheduled meeting on June 12, 2019, the Board authorized a second re-adoption of the rule text and findings of emergency.

 Emergency circumstances are unchanged since the initial adoption of the regulations.

 Pursuant to GOV § 11346.1(h), the Board has taken steps to make the emergency regulation permanent, however more time is required to complete the regular rulemaking process.
-At the March 5, 2019 meeting of the Forest Practice Committee, permanent regulatory text was considered, however the Board is still gathering information related to the development of the regulatory text and the rulemaking documents necessary to comply with GOV §§ 11346.2 to 11347.3, inclusive.
-The Board will consider the adoption of permanent regulatory text at its next Board meeting on April 10,2019.
+At their regularly scheduled June 12, 2019 meeting, the Board authorized noticing, for 45-Days, the Notice of Proposed Action and proposed regulatory text for the permanent adoption of related regulations pursuant to GOV § 11346.2.
+The Board has scheduled a hearing for this proposed action on August 21, 2019.
 The Board continues to proceed with diligence to comply with GOV § 11346.1(e).